Dialgatrainer02-lab/proxmox-vm/README.md

 # tests
  check key areas of plan
- chexk certain rescources are created do template and clone plans check apply mock provider data etc
+ check certain rescources are created do template and clone plans check apply mock provider data etc

+# To do list
+- hostpci and usb passthrough